ReSplat: Learning Recurrent Gaussian Splatting: Experiments

 \subsection{Analysis and Ablation}

-We conduct several experiments to analyze the properties of our model and validate our design choices.
-To save compute, all experiments in this section are performed using 8 input views at $256 \times 448$ resolution on the DL3DV dataset, and we train all the models on 4 GH200 GPUs.
+We conduct several experiments to analyze the behavior of our architecture and validate our design choices.
+To save compute, all experiments in this section are performed using 8 input views at $256 \times 448$ resolution on the DL3DV dataset.

-\boldstartspace{Compression Factor}.
-Be default, we compress the number of Gaussians by $16\times$ using depth maps at $1/4$ resolution.
-In \cref{tab:compress}, we compare with $64 \times$ (with $1/8$ depth maps) and $4 \times$ (with $1/2$ depth maps) compression factors.
-We can observe that less compression leads to higher quality, as also visualized in \cref{fig:compress}.
-However, $4 \times$ compression is $2\times$ slower than $16 \times$ for 8 input views at $256 \times 448$ resolution.
-It would be more expensive when handling higher resolution images (\eg, $512 \times 960$).
-Thus, we choose $16 \times$ compression as a good speed-accuracy trade-off.
+\boldstartspace{Rendering Error.} We evaluate the impact of the rendering error in \cref{tab:ablation_render_error}.
+Removing the rendering error in our recurrent model results in a significant performance drop (-1.9dB PSNR).
+The feature-space errors are more effective than the pixel-space errors, and the best performance is obtained by combining both (addition is slightly better than concatenation).

+\boldstartspace{Coordinate System.} In \cref{tab:ablation_coord_system}, we observe that aligning to the middle input view's camera pose performs significantly better (+0.9dB PSNR) than using the default global coordinate system provided by COLMAP.
+We attribute this to the spatial distribution of the views, where anchoring to the central view acts as a pivot, balancing the spatial distribution of the 3D Gaussians and facilitating the learning of 3D spatial relationships.

-\boldstartspace{Ablation of the Initial Model}.
-As shown in \cref{tab:ablation_init}, we observe that the kNN attention is crucial to maintain our performance when compressing the number of Gaussians by $16 \times$.
-The global attention also brings moderate performance gains, which indicates that both local and global 3D context aggregation is important for learning compact 3D representations.
+\boldstartspace{Ablation of the Initial Model.} As shown in \cref{tab:ablation_init}, $k$NN attention is crucial for maintaining performance when compressing the Gaussian count by $16\times$.
+Global attention also yields moderate gains, indicating that both local and global 3D contexts are essential for learning compact 3D representations.
+Together, these components enable our initial model to outperform DepthSplat, despite using $16\times$ fewer Gaussians.
+The visual results are in the appendix.

-\boldstartspace{Ablation of the Recurrent Model}.
-The rendering error plays an indispensable role in our recurrent model.
-As shown in \cref{tab:ablation_refine}, we didn't observe any obvious improvement by removing the rendering error as input to our recurrent model.
-Computing the error in ResNet feature space is beneficial for the LPIPS metric, and both kNN attention and global attention contribute to the performance.
+\boldstartspace{Ablation of the Recurrent Model.} The state input (\cref{eq:init_gaussian}) is critical to our recurrent network (\cref{tab:ablation_refine}).
+Unlike the raw, low-level Gaussian attributes, it encodes rich latent features derived from our initialization model.
+Both $k$NN attention and global attention contribute to the performance.
+Corresponding visual ablations are provided in the appendix.